The GRDC’s purpose

 Investment planning and assessment is performed by cross-functional teams involving input from relevant business groups across the GRDC, while individual investment contracts are negotiated and monitored by managers within relevant groups.

 The GRDC manages RD&E investments and delivers services to meet the needs of each region and the industry, through a network of four offices: a national office in Canberra and regional offices in Adelaide, Perth, and Toowoomba (Queensland).
-Contact details for each office are on the back cover of this publication.
+View contact details for each office.

 To strengthen alignment between GRDC staff and grower stakeholders, the GRDC has accelerated the recruitment of staff to its regional hubs in Perth, Adelaide and Toowoomba.
 Regional hubs are important in providing greater interaction with growers, improved transparency of decision-making and more effective collaboration with co-investors.
 They provide a regional point of communication for all stakeholders.